empijei/sslcheck/README.md

 # sslcheck

-this project has moved to [empijei/simpletools](https://github.com/empijei/simpletools)
+simple tool to check for ssl/tls configuration